 The naked mole-rat is a long-liver among rodents – it lives for about 30 years and hardly spends a day on the surface.

-The specific appearance is the result of the rodent’s adaptation to underground life, the purpose of which is to dig, dig and dig again.
+The specific appearance results from the rodent’s adaptation to underground life, the purpose of which is to dig, dig and dig again.

-A quarter of the muscle mass in mole rats is in the jaw muscles.
-They have poor eyesight, sharp claws, and a bald elongated body up to 10 cm long.
+A quarter of the muscle mass in naked mole rats is in the jaw muscles.
+They have poor eyesight, sharp claws, and a bald elongated body of 10 cm long.

 The oversized mole rats protect the colony from predators, and the smallest are engaged in foraging and raising young.